High standards for B2B E-Commerce Platforms

 B2B e-commerce platforms help professional buyers navigate a complex buyer journey.
 The products tend to have a range of specifications, and they’re usually ordered in large quantities.
 B2B buyers are also used to having customer-specific agreements with suppliers to get the best possible price.
 To top it off, managers often need to sign off on orders placed by other colleagues before they’re approved.

-A B2B solution for this scenario might sound daunting to set up.
+A B2B e-commerce solution for this scenario might sound daunting to set up.
 However, many B2B companies already have all the data and processes they need for this process: it’s stored right in their ERP.
-Learn more about how to set up a powerful, user-friendly web store through e-commerce integration.
+Learn more about how to set up a powerful, user-friendly B2B e-commerce platform through e-commerce integration.

 Why B2B E-Commerce Is Essential for Your Business

-Selling around the clock, minimizing administrative tasks and freeing up sales representatives’ precious time are all crucial, and all achieved with B2B e-commerce.
+Selling around the clock, minimizing administrative tasks and freeing up sales representatives’ precious time are all crucial, and all achieved with a B2B e-commerce solution.
 Here are a few more benefits:

 Order Management System

 From the moment a customer clicks on your web store to place an order, you face challenges in getting that order to their doorstep.
 This includes aligning inventory, tracking fulfillment and managing complex shipping structures.